-- KNOW WHERE YOU WANT TO GO - Build a consensus vision within the Commission and its close network for a long-term county-wide agenda for young children. - STRUCTURE THE COMMISSION TO WORK EFFECTIVELY TOWARD YOUR VISION - Assign staff to monitor the county budget, engage the community, and communicate with the public. - > Engage Commissioners in this work. - DEVELOP NEW SKILLS - Cultivate the expertise of staff and Commissioners in messaging, speaking, negotiating, and political analysis. - Recruit new Commissioners, staff, and consultants with needed expertise if necessary. - Help parent leaders in your network develop their political, communication and policy expertise.
+- KNOW WHERE YOU WANT TO GO - Build a consensus vision within your close network for a long-term county-wide agenda for children and youth. - STRUCTURE YOUR COALITION TO WORK EFFECTIVELY TOWARD YOUR VISION - Assign staff to monitor the county budget, engage the community, and communicate with the public. - > Engage coalition members in this work. - DEVELOP NEW SKILLS - Cultivate the expertise of staff and coalition members in messaging, speaking, negotiating, and political analysis. - > Recruit new allies, staff, and consultants with needed expertise if necessary. - > Help parent leaders in your network develop their political, communication and policy expertise.